uclaacm/acmcloud-aws-w24/Week_7/README.md

 1. Open the DynamoDB [console](https://console.aws.amazon.com/dynamodb/)
 2. Choose **Create table**
-3. Give your table a name, and for Partition key, enter `username`
+3. Give your table the name `aws-cloud-database-test`, and for Partition key, enter `username`
 4. Click **Create table**

+Now that we have our table, let's add some data to it!
+We'll be adding the same users we've been working with in previous weeks.

+1. Click on **tables** on the left panel, and click on your newly created table
+2. Click **Actions** and **Create item**
+3. On the top left, switch to **JSON view** and paste in the content from the `initial_users/daniel.json` file
+4. Click ** Create item** at the bottom of the page
+5. Repeat steps 1 - 4 for the other files in the `initial_users/` directory

 ## Using Lambda as an API